 - Try to combine the name with the person’s features, expressions, or appearance

 - Write down the name so you can visualize it

 Principle 4 – Be a good listener.
 Encourage others to talk about themselves

 You can’t be a good conversationalist if you aren’t a very good listener.

-A common trait most people have is that they are always more interested in themselves, their wants, needs, and problems so ask people about themselves and let them talk.
+People are always interested in themselves, their wants, needs, and problems so ask them about themselves and let them talk.

 People love it when someone cares about what they are saying, often enough people just want an audience to listen to them.

 Why not next time when you start a conversation, be the listener.

 Principle 5 – Talk in terms of the other person’s interest